rstropek/2023-24-2nd/homeworks/2023-11-Stack-of-Clothes/readme.md

 Total box movements: 100
 ```

-Certainly!
-Here's a chapter for the homework specification, detailing the advanced requirements for the warehouse management exercise with multiple stacks:

----

 ## Advanced Warehouse Management with Multiple Stacks

 ### Introduction

 In this advanced exercise, you'll tackle a more complex scenario in FashionForward's warehouse.
 The warehouse now features five separate stacks for storing boxes of clothing.
 Your challenge is to manage these stacks efficiently, optimizing the placement and retrieval of boxes under new operational constraints.

-### Objective

 Develop a C# program that simulates a warehouse with five stacks, numbered 0-4.
-Your program must efficiently handle incoming and outgoing boxes, following specific rules for placement and shipping.
+Your program must handle incoming and outgoing boxes, following specific rules for placement and shipping.

 ### Requirements

-#### Stack Management

-- **Multiple Stacks**: The warehouse has five stacks for box storage.
-- **Stack Identification**: Stacks are numbered from 0 to 4.

-#### Incoming Boxes

 - **Placement Rule**: When a new box arrives, it should be placed on the stack with the lowest height.
-- **Tiebreaker**: If multiple stacks have the same height, place the box on the stack with the lowest number.
+  - **Tiebreaker for Placement**: If multiple stacks have the same height, place the box on the stack with the lowest number.

-#### Shipping Boxes

 - **Retrieval Rule**: When a specific type of clothing is to be shipped, find the stack where the box is nearest to the top.
   - **Tiebreaker for Shipping**: If the required box is at the same depth in multiple stacks, retrieve it from the stack with the lowest number.

-#### Moving Boxes

 - **No Temporary Stack**: Unlike the basic version, there is no separate temporary stack.
 - **Relocation Rule**: If you need to move boxes to reach a specific box, relocate each box to the stack with the lowest height.
   - **Tiebreaker for Relocation**: If multiple stacks have the same height, move the box to the stack with the lowest number.